lnxct/LnxCT_Training/README.md

 # LnxCT_Training
-Its all about Train Fresher
+Its all about Train Developers On Linux,Python,Devops,and Cloud Technology.

 #### Table of contents